Explanation of Award

-- A cover letter (maximum 2 pages) addressing the award criteria and reflecting what civic engagement means to the nominee.
+- A cover letter (maximum 2 pages) addressing the award criteria and reflecting what community engagement means to the nominee.

-- Brief 2-3 pages resume reflecting a civic engagement focus.
+- A 2-3 pages resume reflecting a community engagement focus.

-- Three 1 to 2 page letters of reference.
-One reference should be a community member with whom the nominee has partnered to mentor WSU students in learning through civic engagement.
+- Three 1-2 page letters of reference.
+One reference should be a community member with whom the nominee has partnered to mentor WSU students through community engaged learning.
 One reference should be a former student who has personally benefited, or been involved with, the person being nominated.
 And the final reference should be a colleague who is familiar with the work of the nominee.

 A selection committee consisting of two college representatives from academic affairs, the Dean of Students, Provost, VP for Student Affairs, Student Association VP for Service, and two community partners will be appointed by the offices of Academic Affairs and Student Affairs.
 A member of the Lindquist family will also serve on the committee.
 The selection committee will review the nomination materials and select the award recipient.